jjjeorgee/Nigeria_Covid_Stats_Analysis/README.md

 ```

-Also, some date columns in the datasets were not formatted is the standard SQL format of DD-MM-YYYY and this had to corrected using SQL code.
+Also, some date columns in the datasets were not in the standard SQL format of DD-MM-YYYY and this had to corrected using SQL code.